 The Front Seal on the BMW N62 V8 Coolant Transfer Pipe can fail in as little as 40,000 miles.
 The repair on this internal engine seal requires many hours of labor and can cost thousands of dollars.
 Coolant is now leaking from a hole in the engine of your BMW, and we are here to help.

 The BimmerFix Stent stops the leak in your engine by creating a metal inner lining inside the Front Seal of the Coolant Transfer Pipe.
 The Stent is easy to install through a hole in the Timing Chain Cover, and is made of aluminum alloys which is similar to the alloys used by BMW to match the expansion and contraction of the engine as it heats and cools during normal operation.

 BimmerFix Beats The Competition

-BimmerFix Cooling System Sealer & Conditioner
+- 1 bottle of BimmerFix Cooling System Sealer & Conditioner

 The Front Seal leak is repaired by the BimmerFix Stent.
 However, The BimmerFix Cooling System Seal & Conditioner is designed to condition and seals (#4) of the Coolant Transfer Pipe (#3), Valley Pan and Gasket (#1), as well as the gaskets of the rear Coolant Passage Cover (#5).